The Vermilion Cliffs and their foothills, the lower canyon of the Paria River

 on the other, followed (to the west) by a steep climb into pine forest at the edge of plateau.
 Apart from the Ferry, the road passes just one other significant settlement, Cliff Dwellers

 , which consists of a few adobe buildings nestled amongst crumbling rocks and oddly shaped boulders, including a restaurant, lodge and gas station.
 There are plenty of places for free primitive camping along dirt tracks either side of US 89A, mostly on the southeast side, for example near milepost 548 where a short side track leads to a corral, also used as the trailhead to Soap Creek

 .
-Apart from camping beneath the cliffs or just driving past them, one obvious goal is to climb to the top, but the sheer Navajo sandstone restricts easy routes to just three, one at Bonelli Spring
+Apart from camping beneath the cliffs or just driving past them, one obvious goal is to climb to the top, but the sheer Navajo and Moenave sandstone restricts easy routes to just three, one at Bonelli Spring

 , one of which is described below.